chaosparrot/talon_hud/README.md

 If you prefer having a more basic animation free set up, or want to switch back to an animated display, you can use the following commands
 `head up basic <widget name>` disables animations on the chosen widget.
 `head up fancy <widget name>` enables animations on the chosen widget.

+Using Talon HUD in your own packages
+---

+The HUD provides a bunch of hubs like documentation and walkthroughs that you can leverage in your own packages.
+That way, if a user has the Talon HUD together with your own package, you can provide documentation and other niceties without having to worry about making your own user interfaces.
+Visit the [package enhancement documentation](docs/README.md) for more information.

 Updating widgets with content
 ---